 The final decision for student success rests with the student.
-Therefore, if the student wishes to appeal the placement decision, the student must see an advisor and must complete a Waiver of Enrollment Against Advise form.
-The Waiver is subject to approval.
+Therefore, if the student wishes to appeal the placement decision, the student must see an advisor and must complete a Register Against Advisement form.
+The waiver is subject to approval by an advisor.
 If approved, the Waiver will be kept in the student's official academic record in Admissions and Records.